Open Reproducible Science

 View the Project on GitHub OxfordIHTM/open-reproducible-science

-Open Science and Reproducible Research in R: An Oxford International Health and Tropical Medicine Lecture Series
+Open and Reproducible Science in R: A University of Oxford International Health and Tropical Medicine Module

 License for